HasnainRaz/SemSegPipeline/README.md

   # Do whatever you want now, like creating a feed dict and train your models

 ```
-Any contributions and improvements are welcome.
+Additional changes will be coming, in the meantime, any ideas are welcome.